 Pretty much everyone these days seems to visit Puerto Viejo while in Costa Rica.
 While its northern neighbor Tortuguero has traditionally been the main tourist draw in this region, Puerto Viejo has blossomed into a popular destination of its own.

-This travel guide to Puerto Viejo will help you save money and make the most of your visit!
+This travel guide to Puerto Viejo can help you plan your trip, save money, and make the most of your visit!

 Top 5 Things to See and Do in Puerto Viejo